Meet… Matt Estlea

 ‘Clamp the work in the vice while chiselling!
 Don’t hold it in your hands!’ was the advice given to me by my City & Guilds tutor shortly before I stabbed myself in the hand.

 But, in all seriousness, the best advice given to me was again by Gary O’Shea, my GCSE Resistant Materials teacher.
-For context, I was approaching the end of secondary school and was planning to take a more academic route in further education.
+I was approaching the end of secondary school and was planning to take a more academic route in further education.
 Astronomy, History, Maths and Electronics were my choices if I remember correctly.
 Not necessarily subjects I was interested in, just something to naturally progress onto!
 However, two months before I was due to start, I found out about City & Guilds Furniture Making at Rycotewood and I thought I’d ask for Gary’s opinion on it before enrolling.
 His reply was simply:

 ‘Matt, you’ll never make millions, but you’ll never have to work a day in your life.’